daixtrose/fh-aachen-thesis-template/README.md

 - Visit [Overleaf](https://www.overleaf.com/) and create a paid user account
 - Choose to create a new project and choose to import it from GitHub
   ![](docs/images/screenshot_first_steps_2.png)
-- Then select form the alphabetically ordered list the newly created repository and select it
+- Then select from the alphabetically ordered list the newly created repository and click on `Import to Overleaf`
   ![](docs/images/screenshot_first_steps_3.png)
   ![](docs/images/screenshot_first_steps_4.png)
 - You should now see the project but with a failed compilation